wso2/docs-mi/en/docs/get-started/development-kickstart.md

 1. Create two parallel message flows.

     In this scenario, the Healthcare API receives an HTTP GET request, which should be delivered to two different back-end services.
-That is, we need to clone the message into two branches and process them in parallel.
+That is, we need to clone the message to two branches and process them in parallel.
 To do that, we can use the Clone Mediator.

     !!! tip
         You can simply click on the **+** icon on each arrow in the message sequence flow to add any connector or mediator from the **Palette**, which is to the right of the editor.